 Capturing the Life and Vibrancy of Spring

 Some areas of a community may bloom where before they were barely hanging on.
 Sometimes you’ll get excessive rain, swelling local reservoirs or rivers and resulting in new patches of growth.
-You want to be there to capture the magic as a photographer, but there are best practices to consider.
+You want to be there to capture spring-inspired photographs but there are best practices to consider.
 We will explore five to help you get the best spring photos.

 Use “The Golden Hour”

-The last hour prior to sunset tends to be the most picturesque in terms of natural lighting; this is one reason it’s called “the golden hour”.
+The last hour prior to sunset tends to be the most picturesque in terms of natural lighting; this is one reason it’s called “”.
 Light will capture everything from an angle that really serves to “present” each “subject”.
 Whether you’re catching flowers, animals, or landscapes, the golden hour is a fine time to have your camera ready.

 In the morning, there’s another kind of golden hour that’s also good to catch.
 In fact, given that spring is the commencement of the new growth season, many photographers prefer this time for photos.
 Still, evening golden hour can produce much the same result.
 Experiment with both periods before sunset and after dawn to find which works best for your style.